• Skip to primary navigation

 Notes

-1. Sprouting sometimes may take longer depending on temperature.
-If the moog did not sprout then do no worry.
-Keep it covered for 2-3 hours more.
-It will sprout.
+2. Sprouting time may vary depending on the temperature.
+If the moog has not sprouted, don't worry.
+Keep it covered for another 2-3 hours, and it should sprout.

-3. Be careful while adding salt to the dish.
-We have already added salt while cooking moong, therefore first check the curry and if required then only add salt.
+7. Be careful while adding salt to the dish.
+We have already added salt while cooking moong, therefore first check the curry and if required, then only add salt.

 Nutrition